AskTonyTaylor/azure-finops-guardrails/README.md

 ## Executive Summary (Video)

-🎥 **2–3 minute executive walkthrough (coming soon)**

-This video will explain:
+🎥 **This video explains:**
-- how I identified cost discoverability gaps in a SaaS environment
+- How I identified cost discoverability gaps in a SaaS environment
-- why missing tags were the real blocker to FinOps maturity
+- Why missing tags were the real blocker to FinOps maturity
-- how Azure Policy surfaced real governance friction
+- How Azure Policy surfaced real governance friction
-- how I handled bootstrap exceptions without weakening controls
+- How I handled bootstrap exceptions without weakening controls
-- how budget guardrails closed the loop
+- How budget guardrails closed the loop

-➡️ Placeholder: `/videos/azure-finops-ex-summary.mp4`
+`/videos/executive-summary-finops-guardrails-cloud-spend.mp4`

 ## Why I Built This Project